1. Home

 History

-The history of the Great Lakes Central begins with the Tuscola & Saginaw Bay Railway, incorporated on April 26, 1977 to operate, under contract, lines acquired by the Michigan Department of Transportation to maintain rail service throughtout the state's central and northern region.
+The history of the Great Lakes Central begins with the Tuscola & Saginaw Bay Railway (T&SB), incorporated on April 26, 1977 to operate, under contract, lines acquired by the Michigan Department of Transportation (MDOT) to maintain rail service throughtout the state's central and northern region.

 Initially these lines included three former Conrail corridor:

-• Bay City branch between Millington, Michigan, and Munger, Michigan
+• Bay City Branch between Millington and Munger, Michigan

-• Caro Branch between Vassar, Michigan, and Colling, Michigan
+• Caro Branch between Vassar and Colling, Michigan

 In 1981 it grew again by acquiring 9.5 miles of ex-Grand Trunk Western trackage between Richville and Harger.

-This included the Ann Arbor Railroad main line, linking Ann Arbor and Alma, Michigan, and another segment of the Saginaw branch running from Owosso to Swan Creek, close to Saginaw, Michigan.
-In May 1984, the remaining section of the former Ann Arbor main line that had been managed by Michigan Northern Railway was transferred to TSBY, with the rest of the Michigan Northern's state-owned lines following suit in October 1984.
+In May 1984, the remaining section of the former AA then operated by the Michigan Northern Railway was transferred to T&SB, with the rest of the Michigan Northern's state-owned lines following suit in October 1984.

-This expansion included the section of the old Grand Rapids and Indiana Railway main line that ran between Reed City and Petoskey, and the GR&I Traverse City branch stretching from Traverse City to Walton.
+This expansion included the section of the old Grand Rapids & Indiana (PRR) between Reed City and Petoskey, and the GR&I Traverse City Branch stretching from Traverse City to Walton.

 It also covered segments of the former Pere Marquette Railway, from Grawn to Williamsburg via Traverse City, and between Charlevoix and Bay View near Petoskey.

-Notably, in August of the previous year, TSBY acquired a 12-mile stretch of the Greenville Subdivision between Ashley and Middleton from the Grand Trunk Western.
-Altogether, by the end of 1984, TSBY held 21.5 miles of track outright and operated an additional 472.5 miles.
+Notably, in August 1983, T&SB acquired a 12-mile stretch of the Greenville Subdivision between Ashley and Middleton from the Grand Trunk Western.
+Altogether, by the end of 1984, the short line maintained 21.5 miles outright and operated an additional 472.5 miles.

-The line between Charlevoix and Bay View saw its contract conclude in 1988, and by 1991, the state had abandoned it.
-The train ferry service at the northern tip of what used to be the Ann Arbor line ceased in 1982, making the line unusable beyond Yuma.
+The line between Charlevoix and Bay View saw its contract conclude in 1988, and by 1991 was abandoned by the state.
+The once lucractive car ferry service at the northern tip of what used to be the Ann Arbor at Frankfort ceased in 1982, and service was eventually truncated to Yuma.

-By 1991, Huron and Eastern Railway took over as the operator on TSBY's original lines around Vassar.
-Correspondingly, TSBY transferred the 9.5 miles of the Saginaw branch from Richville to Harger to Huron and Eastern.
+By 1991, the Huron & Eastern Railway had taken over the T&SB's lines around Vassar.
+In addition, the carrier transferred 9.5 miles of the Saginaw Branch (Richville-Harger) to the Huron & Eastern Railway.

 Present Day

-The Great Lakes Central operates over approximately 420 miles of track.
-It primarily runs through the picturesque landscapes of Michigan's lower peninsula, connecting rural and urban areas alike.
+Today, the Great Lakes Central operates 420 miles, primarily operating through the picturesque landscapes of Michigan's lower peninsula.
 Major cities on its route include Ann Arbor to the south, with reach extending up to Petoskey in the north, while also including key towns such as Owosso and Cadillac along the way.

 Its service is particularly crucial during Michigan's bountiful harvest seasons, facilitating the movement of products like corn, soybeans, and sugar beets.

 The GLC is a critical economic lifeline for many of the smaller communities it connects, offering businesses in these areas an efficient and cost-effective means of transporting goods.
-By serving as a bridge between manufacturers and larger national rail networks, the Great Lakes Central plays an integral role in ensuring these local businesses can compete effectively in broader markets.
+By serving as a bridge between manufacturers and larger national rail networks, the short line plays an integral role in ensuring these local businesses can compete effectively in broader markets.

 Diesel Roster